 The Swedish Migration Agency website also provides information about what is required to obtain a visa or a residence or work permit, as well as the possibility of completing an online application for the majority of matters.

-For information regarding this issue, see the Swedish language version of the Embassy's website or contact the police in Sweden or the Swedish Tax Authority (Skatteverket).
+For information regarding this, see the Swedish language version of the Embassy's website or contact the police in Sweden or the Swedish Tax Authority (Skatteverket).